 Perforation (total or partial, including penetration/embedment of Skyla in the uterine wall or cervix) may occur most often during insertion, although the perforation may not be detected until sometime later.
 Perforation may reduce contraceptive efficacy and result in pregnancy.
 The incidence of perforation during clinical trials was < 0.1%.

 If perforation occurs, locate and remove Skyla.
 Surgery may be required.
 Delayed detection or removal of Skyla in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses and erosion of adjacent viscera.

-The risk of perforation may be increased if Skyla is inserted during lactation or when the uterus is fixed retroverted or not completely involuted during the postpartum period.
+Clinical trials with Skyla excluded breast-feeding women.
+An interim analysis from a large postmarketing safety study with other IUDs shows an increased risk of perforation in lactating women.
+The risk of perforation may be increased if Skyla is inserted when the uterus is fixed retroverted or not completely involuted during the postpartum period.
 Delay Skyla insertion a minimum of six weeks or until involution is complete following a delivery or a second trimester abortion.

 Partial or complete expulsion of Skyla may occur resulting in the loss of contraceptive protection.
 Expulsion may be associated with symptoms of bleeding or pain, or it may be asymptomatic and go unnoticed.
 Skyla typically decreases menstrual bleeding over time; therefore, an increase of menstrual bleeding may be indicative of an expulsion.
 The risk of expulsion may be increased when the uterus is not completely involuted.
 In clinical trials, a 3-year expulsion rate of 3.2% (54 out of 1665 subjects) was reported.